Stay Vulnerable Even When It Hurts

 We can ask for help and still lead and we can need others and still be tenacious.

-Most creative, innovative, visionary people have been people who have lived their lives by serendipity, inspiration and vulnerability.
+Most creative, innovative, visionary people- are people who have lived their lives by inspiration and vulnerability.

 You may feel that you have tried too many times too many things, or maybe you have been judged too harshly in the past and you have lost the innocence to stay vulnerable.